clemdesign/grav-plugin-adsense/README.md

 ### By modular integration

-Using modular integration, user have possibility to add default ad in the theme of **Grav** website.
+Using modular integration allow user to add default Ad in theming of **Grav** website.
 User have possibility to choose among 3 kinds of Ad:

 - The Horizontal Ad